Funeral and Memorial Services

 There are already many details and orders of business to oversee in planning a funeral or memorial service, so my goal is to help ease the process of choosing music for your loved one's service.
 The info listed here is intended to help guide you through planning music for a service.

 If you are making arrangements for your own service in the future, this process can help you retain control of your wishes.
 It will also help your family and friends feel closer to your spirit as they prepare your final wishes.
-While it may be a difficult process for some, it can be transformative also, and aid in finding closure.
+While it may be a difficult process, it can be transformative also, and aid in finding closure.

 A funeral often occurs one to two weeks after a passing.
 This often means that there is not much time for family and close ones to plan out the service and make meaningful choices.
 The process is additionally difficult when the emotions are raw.
 Keeping things more simple will help avoid feeling overwhelmed.
 Including favorite pieces, songs, or hymns honors the life of your departed loved one, not only on the day of the funeral, but every time the music is played again.

-A memorial service can take place anytime after a burial, usually a month up to a year after a passing.
-While it may still be emotionally difficult, there is usually more time to plan a beautiful tribute to your dearly departed.
-A luncheon may accompany the service, and will usually includes stories and memories shared by family and close friends, with music offering comfort and peace.
+A memorial service can take place anytime after a burial, from around a month up to a year after a passing.
+While it may still be emotionally difficult, there is more time to plan a beautiful tribute to your dearly departed.
+A luncheon may accompany the service, which usually includes stories and memories shared by family and close friends, with music creating serenity and peace.